google/closure-templates/documentation/reference/functions.md

 [coerces](http://go/soy/reference/coercions?polyglot=call-command#boolean-coercions)
 the argument to a boolean.

+Warning: `Boolean()` does not work correctly for gbigint 0 values since it may be represented as the string `"0"` in goog.DEBUG or if `bigint` is not available.
+Please use `gbigintToBoolean()` instead.

 ### `hasContent(value)` {#hasContent}

 Value must be one of the sanitized content types (`html`, `attributes`, `uri`,